 Can I report to both the Office of Equity and Police simultaneously?
 Absolutely!
-You may let the Office of Equity know that you'd like to also report to the police, and the Office of Equity can reach out to the appropriate law enforcement unit on your behalf.
-The Office of Equity may be able to set up a shared meeting to coordinate your reporting to both the university and law enforcement.
-The Office of Equity knows it can be hard to talk about what happened, so often the Office of Equity and the police will work together in an attempt to make things easier on you.
+Individuals can inform the Office of Equity if they also wish to report to the police.
+The Office of Equity will then contact the appropriate law enforcement unit on their behalf.
+The Office of Equity may be able to set up a shared meeting to coordinate the reporting to both the university and law enforcement.
+Understanding that discussing such incidents can be difficult, the Office of Equity and the police often collaborate to make the process easier.